anthonyscorrea/cmba-bylaws/docs/03-playing-rules.md

 Each batting position shall be occupied by a single player.
 Shared batting positions are not permitted.

-If, for any other reason, a batting position is or becomes unoccupied, that lineup position shall be recorded as an out each time it appears in the batting order, unless otherwise provided in the Incorporated Rules, these Rules, or League policy.
+If, for any other reason, a batting position is or becomes unoccupied, that lineup position shall be recorded as an out each time it appears in the batting order, unless otherwise provided in the Incorporated Rules, these Rules, or League Policy.

 A player substituted from the batting order may not re-enter the game unless permitted by the Incorporated Rules.
 Defensive substitutions shall be governed by the Incorporated Rules.
 Defensive re-entry is not permitted unless otherwise allowed by those rules.